Amaralyjapan/bread-frontend/README.md

 This project contains the main features of the pancake application.

 If you want to contribute, please refer to the [contributing guidelines](./CONTRIBUTING.md) of this project.

+You can exchange cryptocurrencies with each other easily.
+This is a service supported by the Bread Exchange platform.
+Exchange rates are based on major exchanges.
+The swap fee is 0.2% per exchange.